The 5 coolest experiential activations and installations from around the world.

 Holdens Agency

-Google chose to boost and sell a product by creating an experience.
-However, an artist collective and production company, Meow Wolf, decided they just wanted to sell an experience.
+While Google chose to boost and sell a product by creating an experience, artist collective and production company Meow Wolf decided they just wanted to sell an experience.
 An experience that can’t be summed up in a handful of iPhone images according to the CEO Vince Kadlubek.

 The installation brought in $6 million in its first year.
-Kadlubeck proposed that in 10 years’ time, particularly with the influx of these experiential attractions, coupled with the proliferation of Augmented Reality we’ll be able to access alternative realities that are similar to high-tech “choose your own adventure” novels.
-Something Netflix has been testing the water with in their new Black Mirror film, Bandersnatch.
-While the viewer can decide what the protagonist does in the film, Kadlubeck takes it to the next level by suggesting the public can actually be the protagonist themselves in an immersive experience that will change the future and blur the lines of product, experience and art.
+Kadlubeck proposed that in 10 years’ time, particularly with the influx of these experiential attractions, coupled with the proliferation of Augmented Reality, we’ll be able to access alternative realities that are similar to high-tech “choose your own adventure” novels.
+Something Netflix has tried over the last few years with the film Black Mirror: Bandersnatch and TV Series Kaleidoscope.
+Kadlubeck suggests the public could one day actually be the protagonists themselves in an immersive experience that will change the future and blur the lines of product, experience and art.

 Sony – Lost in Music